NUWCDIVNPT/stig-manager/docs/user-guide/user-quickstart.rst

 .. note::
-   Assets and their STIG attachments can also be created automatically in bulk by importing STIG Viewer .ckl or XCCDF files using the "Import CKL or SCAP..." button. :ref:`More info about the Collection Builder function can be found in the User Guide.<Collection Builder>`
+   Assets and their STIG attachments can also be created automatically in bulk by importing STIG Viewer .ckl or XCCDF files using the "Import CKL or XCCDF..." button. :ref:`More info about the Collection Builder function can be found in the User Guide.<Collection Builder>`

 Attach STIGs to Assets in your Collection
 ============================================